Statute Law Revision (Scotland) Act 1964: Provisions

-This section conferred short titles on the 164 pre-Union acts of the Parliament of Scotland which were not repealed by section 1.
-The short titles were listed in schedule 2.
+Section 2 conferred short titles on the 164 pre-Union acts of the Parliament of Scotland, listed in schedule 2 to the act, which were not repealed by section 1.

 It was expressly provided that those acts could be cited by those short titles "without prejudice to any other mode of citation".

 Those acts may continue to be cited by those short titles notwithstanding the repeal of this section and Schedule 2.